 But reporting by In the Dark indicates that Hemphill was questioned at length about the murders, which should have produced notes and documents that Flowers' defense team has never seen.
 In their motion, the lawyers ask for the tapes and transcripts of Hemphill's statements, the results of the examinations of his fingerprints and Fila Grant Hill shoes, and documentation of the multi-state manhunt that led Hemphill to turn himself in for questioning.

-The attorneys also want to depose key members of law enforcement who worked the case: the Mississippi Highway Patrol investigators who interviewed Hemphill in jail, Jack Matthews and Wayne Miller; and the two men who likely handled the .380-caliber pistol that Jeffrey Armstrong found just 700 feet from Tardy Furniture in 2001, former Winona police Chief Johnny Hargrove and Evans' former lead investigator John Johnson.
+The attorneys also want to depose key members of law enforcement who worked the case: the Mississippi Highway Patrol investigators who interviewed Hemphill in jail, Jack Matthews and Wayne Miller; and the two men who likely handled the .380-caliber pistol that Jeffery Armstrong found just 700 feet from Tardy Furniture in 2001, former Winona police Chief Johnny Hargrove and Evans' former lead investigator John Johnson.

 Flowers' lawyers are also seeking a subpoena of Odell Hallmon, who told APM Reports that he was lying when, in four of Flowers' trials, he testified that Flowers had confessed to committing the Tardy Furniture murders.
 If they're allowed to question Evans under oath, defense lawyers are likely to ask if he promised Hallmon any benefits in exchange for testimony, as Hallmon has claimed.